 They will be all different sizes but that’s okay.
 Just keep in mind that if some of your fries are TOO small, they will cook faster than the others so ditch the small ones or just take them out of the oven earlier.

 Eggplant cooks very easily so you have to be careful you don’t overcook your fries otherwise you may end up with mushy fries.
 Eggplant also absorbs oil and fat like a sponge so don’t add oil directly to your eggplant.

 You need to coat your eggplant in a breadcrumb coating so it helps to hold the eggplant up while creating a crunchy exterior.
 I chose your standard breadcrumb, egg wash and flour coating because its a no-fail way to lock in moisture while maintaining crispiness.

 Once your eggplant sticks are all coated thoroughly in breadcrumbs, you want to place them up on a baking sheet lined with parchment paper.
 Allow an inch or so between each stick.

-You don’t NEED to but I recommend peeling it so the texture is consistent with each bite.
-The skin may make it tougher to chew.
+You don’t NEED to peel it but I DO recommend peeling!
+Not peeling it will affect the texture of your fries and make it tougher to chew.